LuisRAnrrango/appTareas-Hooks/README.md

 - open the terminal

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 - get in the directory you want this folder to appear

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 - put: git clone `https://github.com/LuisRAnrrango/appTareas-Hooks.git`

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 - open the folder with a new terminal (This can be done with a code editor or directly in the terminal.)
 - put "npm start"